 With a very high correlation to U.S. EPA reference analyzers, the AQS 1 measures the key indicator pollutants of photochemical smog, PM2.5 and ozone (O3), continuously and in real-time.

 WHAT DOES THE AQS 1 MEASURE?

 The AQS 1 system is modular.
 Each sensor is housed in a module, and the system is built with only the modules you require.
-The AQS 1 can measure particulate matter (PM) and up to two gases at the same time.
+The AQS 1 can measure particulate matter (PM) and up to three gases at the same time.
 Each module is connected with the control system for air sampling, data and power.
 All module data is available on the same software interface.